-Clinical Investigational Plan (CIP) for Medical Device Studies (

-Signatures 3

-Sponsor 8

-Principal Investigator, Coordinating Investigator and Investigation site(s) 8

-A.1 Overall Synopsis of Clinical Investigation 10

-A.2 Background and Rationale 14

-A.3 Identification and description of the Investigational Device 14

-A.4 Justification for the design of the clinical investigation 16

-A.5 Risks and benefits of the Investigational device and clinical Investigation 18

-A.6 Objectives and hypotheses of the clinical investigation 19

-A.7 Design of the clinical investigation 22

-A.7.1 General

-A.7.2 Investigational device and comparators

-Inclusion criteria

-Exclusion criteria 23

-Subject Eligibility

-Subject Identfication

-A.7.5 Randomisation Procedures

-A.7.6 Procedures

-A.8 Informed Consent Process 27

-A.9 Schedule of assessments and interventions by visit 28

-A.9.1 Laboratory Assessments and Procedures

-A.10 Device accountability 28

-A.11 Monitoring Plan

-Confidentiality

-Record keeping and archiving

-A.12 Statistical Considerations 29

-A.13 Data Management 35

-A.13.1 Procedures for data review, database cleaning, and issuing and resolving data queries

-A.13.2 Procedures for verification, validation and securing of electronic clinical data systems.
-A.13.3 Data retention.

-A.13.4 Clinical quality assurance

-A.13.5 Completion of Case Report Forms

-A.13.6 Retention of Documentation

-A.13.7 Training 37

-A.14 Amendments to the CIP 38

-A.15 Deviations from clinical investigation plan 38

-Clinical Investigation Plan, 224720, version 7.0 (04/11/10)
+Clinical Investigational Plan (CIP) for Medical Device Studies 0 Signatures 3 Sponsor 8 Principal Investigator, Coordinating Investigator and Investigation site(s) 8 A.1 Overall Synopsis of Clinical Investigation .
+10 A.2 Background and Rationale A.3 Identification and description of the Investigational Device A.4 Justification for the design of the clinical investigation A.5 Risks and benefits of the Investigational device and clinical Investigation A.6 Objectives and hypotheses of the clinical investigation A.7 Design of the clinical investigation 22 22 Inclusion criteria 24 23 25 A.7.4 Recruitment .
+26 .
+26 A.8 Informed Consent Process .
+27 A.9 Schedule of assessments and interventions by visit .
+28 28 A.10 Device accountability .
+28 A.11 Monitoring Plan Confidentiality Record keeping and archiving .
+29 A.12 Statistical Considerations .
+29 A.13.1 Procedures for data review, database cleaning, and issuing and resolving data queries.
+A.13.2 Procedures for verification, validation and securing of electronic clinical data systems A.13.3 Data retention 37 38 38 A.13.6 Retention of Documentation 36 38